 Auto Injury Neck Pain

 Auto injuries commonly result in sprain-strain of the neck.
-The ligaments that help support, protect, and restrict excessive movement of the vertebrae are torn, which is called a sprain.
+The ligaments that help support, protect, and restrict excessive movement of the vertebrae are torn, which is called a neck sprain.
 The joints in the back of the spine, called the facet joints, are covered by ligaments called facet capsules, which seem to be particularly susceptible to whiplash injury.

+With Urgent Care Chiropractic you can get your recovery process started today and begin your journey to a pain free neck.
 A delay of treatment allows your neck to attempt to heal in an incorrect fashion.
 If a delay of treatment is prolonged, disruption of appropriate healing will cause more difficulty in the treatment process.
 If a joint is left out of alignment or is hypermobile, this can lead to future degeneration.